 Overview

-The Disaster Recovery Program (DRP) provides financial assistance for uninsurable loss and damage caused by disasters.
-Local authorities need to apply for the program, once it’s approved, residents can apply under the program.
-The DRP helps return essential property to its basic, pre-disaster functional condition.
+The Hazard Assistance and Resilience Program (HARP – formerly known as the Disaster Recovery Program (DRP) provides financial assistance for loss and damage caused by uninsurable natural hazards.
+Local authorities need to apply to the program first, once it’s approved, residents can apply under the program.
+The local authority is responsible for notifying individuals and small businesses if they are approved to apply for financial assistance.
+The HARP helps return damaged assets to a basic and essential functional condition.

-Though several types of disasters may cause uninsurable losses, financial assistance is only available to residents after their local authority has been approved for a DRP.
+Though several types of disasters may cause uninsurable losses, financial assistance is only available to residents after their local authority has been approved for a HARP.

-The DRP is the last recourse to assist you after a disaster.
 You must access your own insurance options and any other available sources of assistance first.
-When insurance is considered readily and reasonably available at the time of a disaster event, costs associated with insurable loss and damage are not eligible for DRP assistance.
+If Alberta Emergency Management Agency (AEMA) determines that insurance was both adequate and available at the time of a disaster event, any costs associated with insurable loss and damage are not eligible for HARP assistance.

-The DRP does not cover all types of damage or loss and does not cover the full cost of replacement.
+The HARP does not cover all types of damage or loss and does not cover the full cost of replacement.

 Educating yourself on what your insurance policy covers is one of the most important strategies to help your family, home or business recover from a disaster event.